Global solutions for the zero-energy Novikov-Veselov equation by inverse scattering: Introduction

-This equation is part of a family of equations, parameterized by the energy $E$, studied by A.\ P.\ Veselov and S.\ P.\ Novikov \cite{VN:1984} because of its connection with isospectral flows for the Schr\"{o}dinger operator at fixed energy $E$ (in our equation, $E=0$).
-In their original work, Veselov and Novikov considered periodic solutions; P.\ G.\ Grinevich, S.\ V.\ Manakov, R.\ G.\ Novikov, and S.\ P.\ Novikov developed the inverse scattering method for nonzero energy $E$ and initial data vanishing at infinity \cite{Grinevich:2000,GM:1988,GN:1987,GN:1988}.
-We refer the reader to Kazeykina \cite{Kazeykina:2012} for a review of results and results on long-time asymptotics at nonzero energy, and to \cite{CMMPSS:2014} for a comprehensive review of the literature and for a self-contained introduction to the inverse scattering method for the NV equation at zero energy.
+Equation \eqref{eq:NV_E} was introduced by A.\ P.\ Veselov and S.\ P.\ Novikov \cite{VN:1984} because of its connection with isospectral flows for the Schr\"{o}dinger operator in two space dimensions at fixed energy $E$.
+In their original work, Veselov and Novikov considered periodic Schr\"{o}dinger operators and periodic solutions of \eqref{eq:NV_E}; P.\ G.\ Grinevich, S.\ V.\ Manakov, R.\ G.\ Novikov, and S.\ P.\ Novikov developed an inverse scattering method for nonzero energy $E$ and initial data vanishing at infinity \cite{Grinevich:2000,GM:1988,GN:1987,GN:1988}.
+We refer the reader to Kazeykina \cite{Kazeykina:2012} for a review of results and results on long-time asymptotics of solutions to \eqref{eq:NV_E} at nonzero energy, and to \cite{CMMPSS:2014} for a comprehensive review of the literature and for a self-contained introduction to the inverse scattering method for the NV equation at zero energy.
+In what follows we will outline some of the salient features of the NV equation and discuss the motivations for our work.

-To study two-dimensional inverse scattering problems, Faddeev \cite{Faddeev:1965} introduced the complex geometric optics (CGO) solutions.
-In our case, these are a family of solutions to the zero-energy Schr\"{o}dinger equation with spatial asymptotic behavior parameterized by a complex parameter $k$.
-Throughout this paper we will treat $x=(x_1,x_2)\in\mathbb R^2$ as a complex number $(x_1+ix_2)$ when multiplying so that $kx=(k_1+ik_2)(x_1+ix_2)$.
-Assuming $q\in L^p(\mathbb R^2)$ for a fixed $p\in(1,2)$, we say that $\psi(x,k)$ is a CGO solution for $k \in \bbC\setminus\{0\}$ if
+\refnote{The next few paragraphs add background material on the Novikov-Veselov equation} Although the Novikov-Veselov equation does not arise from a physical model, it defines a continuum of completely integrable models (indexed by the energy $E$) which are closely related to physically motivated, two-dimensional, dispersive nonlinear equations such as the celebrated Kadomtsev-Petviashvilli (KP) equations.
+Formal arguments (see Grinevich \cite{Grinevich:2000} and Klein-Mu\~{n}oz \cite[Appendix B]{KM:2016} for discussion) indicate that the KP I equation